MoneyManager

 After identifying key features, I organized each screen and their information to show a navigation structure.

-From there, I transitioning into the design phase, where I created low-fidelity wireframes for each screen to visualize and test my ideas with end-users.
+From there, I created low-fidelity wireframes for each screen to visualize and test my ideas with end-users.

 Information Architecture